West Ham's Zouma avoids jail but banned from keeping cats for five years over abuse video | Goal.com

 Disturbing footage of Zouma abusing a cat that was posted on his brother Yoan's Snapchat account was widely circulated online in February, prompting an RSPCA investigation.

-The France international subsequently had his two cats taken away from him and was later hit with three charges under the Animal Welfare act.
+The France international subsequently had his two male Bengal cats taken away from him and was later hit with three charges under the Animal Welfare act.

 Editors' Picks